 You’ve probably used an after sun containing it as the first ingredient.

-Aloe Vera contains two hormones auxin and gibberellins which support wound healing and reduce inflammation, it is also a power house of vitamins and amino acids which possess anti-inflammatory and anti-bacterial properties.
+Aloe vera contains auxin and gibberellins which are hormones that support wound healing and reduce inflammation.
+Aloe vera is also a power house of vitamins and amino acids that possess anti-inflammatory and anti-bacterial properties.

 - 1 quart water